 Step 1: Find Available Positions and Apply

 To find open positions, login to GettysburgWorks, the online repository for job and internship openings, including student employment on-campus.
 Follow the application directions listed.
 You may be asked to apply by coming to the department in person, sending an email, or using GettysburgWorks’ application tool.
 Review the GettysburgWorks: Student Guide (pdf) for assistance.
+Refer to this Quick Tips Guide for an on campus job search.

 Step 2: Know your Schedule and Skills